delucca-sandbox/dino-extinction/COMMANDS.md

 ## `battle/new`

-Creates a new 50x50 battlefield.
+Creates a new 50x50 battle.
 Stay focused!
-Because in this endpoint you will receive your battlefield ID and **you should not lose it** if you want to move your robots to attack.
+Because in this endpoint you will receive your battle ID and **you should not lose it** if you want to move your robots to attack.

     $ POST http://localhost/battle/new

 ## `battle/state`

-Get the current state of the battlefield, showing the robots and dinosaurs positions.
+Get the current state of the battle, showing the robots and dinosaurs positions.

     $ GET http://localhost/battle/state

 **Query String Parameters:**
-* **battlefield**: The id of your battlefield `REQUIRED`
+* **battle**: The id of your battle `REQUIRED`

 ## `robots/new`

-Adds a new robot into a specific battlefield in a certain position and facing a certain direction.
+Adds a new robot into a specific battle in a certain position and facing a certain direction.
 All of those parameters are required.

     $ POST http://localhost/robots/new

 **Parameters:**
-* **battlefield**: The id of your current battlefield `REQUIRED`
+* **battle**: The id of your current battle `REQUIRED`
 * **name**: The name of your robot `REQUIRED`
 * **xPosition**: The position of your robot in the x-axis (it should be less than 50) `REQUIRED`
 * **yPosition**: The position of your robot in the y-axis (it should be less than 50) `REQUIRED`